Experiment Perilous: Radio adaptations

 Experiment Perilous was presented on Screen Guild Players on October 12, 1946.
 Brent reprised his screen role, and Joan Bennett and Adolphe Menjou co-starred.
 George Brent reprised his role in a Lux Radio Theatre broadcast on September 10, 1945, co-starring Virginia Bruce.

-Modern Culture
+Modern culture

-Released in the same year as the more famous Gaslight (1944), both films share the theme of a domineering husband manipulating his wife's reality through various forms of harassment, false flags and cruelty.
+Released in the same year as the more famous Gaslight, both films share the theme of a domineering husband manipulating his wife's reality through various forms of harassment, false flags and cruelty.
 In both films the heroine is admonished by the husband for suffering delusions until she is rescued by a concerned suitor.
-This form of psychological abuse eventually came to be known as Gaslighting, an homage to the latter mentioned film.
+This form of psychological abuse eventually came to be known as gaslighting, in reference to that film.